dataPuzzler/python_package_starter/README.md

 ### Code Documentation <a name="code docu">

 The documentation is located `docs` folder and has been built using [Sphinx](http://www.sphinx-doc.org).
-Sqhinx default 'quickstart' was run to create the initial `conf.py`, which was customized as follows:
+Sqhinx's default 'quickstart' was run in order to create the initial `conf.py`.
+It was customized concerning the docstring format and the documentation theme as explained below.

 #### Usage of Google-style docstrings
-To support Docstrings according to the [Google Styleguid](https://google.github.io/styleguide/pyguide.html), the `sphinx.ext.napoleon` shipped by Sphinx us used.
+To support Docstrings according to the [Google Styleguid](https://google.github.io/styleguide/pyguide.html), the `sphinx.ext.napoleon` shipped by Sphinx is used.

 #### Usage of Read the Docs Documentation Theme